Franco-Flemish War

 The Franco-Flemish War was a conflict between the Kingdom of France and the County of Flanders between 1297 and 1305.

-The war should be seen as related to the original Gascon War and the First War of Scottish Independence, as Philip IV of France and Edward I of England sought allies in Scotland and Flanders respectively and thus involved the related conflicts.
+The war is related to the original Gascon War and the First War of Scottish Independence, as Philip IV of France and Edward I of England sought allies in Scotland and Flanders respectively and thus involved the related conflicts.

 Background

 Philip IV, who became king of France in 1285, was determined to strengthen the French monarchy at any cost.
 The County of Flanders had been nominally part of the kingdom since the Treaty of Verdun in 843 but had maintained its de facto independence from the crown.
 Flanders had some of the richest cities of that time, including Bruges, Ghent, Ypres, Lille and Douai.
 They tried to keep their independence from the Count of Flanders and from the rural aristocracy but were themselves divided between their rich patricians and the urban tradesmen, united in guilds.
 In 1288, Philip IV used complaints over taxes to tighten his control over Flanders.
 Tension built between Guy of Dampierre, count of Flanders, and the king.

 Meanwhile, despite having been forced to accept the loss of Normandy, Maine, Anjou and Poitou in the 1259 Treaty of Paris after a century of conflict, the Kingdom of England continued to hold the Channel Islands and the massive Duchy of Aquitaine in nominal vassalage to the French king.
 Personal disputes between English and French sailors in the early 1290s caused Philip to make demands that prompted King Edward I to renounce his fealty and Philip to declare his Continental holdings forfeit to the Crown, occasioning the 1294–1303 Gascon War.

 Count Guy attempted to join his fortunes with King Edward in 1294, betrothing his daughter Philippa to Prince Edward, the future Edward II.
 Philip then ordered the arrest and imprisonment of Guy and two of his sons; the marriage was called off and Philippa was brought to Paris, where she remained until her death in 1306.
 Guy was summoned before the king in 1296, and the principal cities of Flanders were taken under royal "protection" until he paid an indemnity and surrendered his territories after which he would hold them at the grace of the King.